 People with the SC (Stabilizer) personality type tend to be even-tempered, fairly reserved, and cautious when making decisions, Stabilizers typically offer others predictability and consistency in their interactions and are likely to desire the same response from others.

-SC Personality Traits
+DISC Type SC Personality Traits

 With a position on the middle bottom of the DISC, Stabilizers are usually quick to agree with others, accommodating to their viewpoints rather than risking conflict.
 They can be extremely perceptive, detail-oriented, and meticulous in their work.
 Socially, they may easily adjust to a wide range of personal styles and maintain harmony in any situation.

-In summary, SC personality types tend to...
+In summary, DISC type SC personalities tend to...

 - Receive support and guidance from others.